dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 Accept an incoming connection. `numeric` may be `NUMERIC` if you want to have the host and port as numbers.

-Returns a pointer to a dynamically allocated `inet_stream` object
+Returns a pointer to a dynamically allocated `inet_stream` object.
+Returns NULL if the server socket is marked as NONBLOCKing and there is not connection to accept.

 ### Destroy
 Declared in `socket.hpp`, defined in `socket.cpp`